DevOps Automation Platform

-The Agile Stacks DevOps platform provides automation for cloud infrastructure, applications, and security.
-With Agile Stacks, users can build a stack from auto-generated infrastructure as code scripts, significantly reducing the effort to integrate cloud services and tools into the stack.
+Agile Stacks DevOps platform allows to automate Agile software delivery.
+With application & stack templates you can create DevOps automation that provides ability to iterate quickly, and move your applications between different environments - from development to test to production.
+You can build your own stack from auto-generated infrastructure as code scripts, significantly reducing the effort to integrate cloud services and tools into the stack.
 Agile Stacks also offers a catalog of open source tools and commercial products that can be deployed on Kubernetes clusters.
-In addition to automated deployments and upgrades, Agile Stacks integrates and automates security and single sign-on throughout the entire provisioned stack.
+In addition to automated deployments and upgrades, Agile Stacks integrates and automates security and Single Sign-On throughout the entire provisioned stack.

 Composable Stack Templates

 With Agile Stacks, you can deploy one of the pre-integrated stack templates as is, or you can create stack templates to define your own reference architecture.
 Stack services are available via simple catalog selection and provide plug-and-play support for monitoring, logging, analytics, and testing tools.
 Composable stack services can be combined to solve a much larger range of tasks within a stack compared to using self-contained, non-composable stacks.
 The composability problem is addressed by providing a single, unified tool for running common stack operations such as deploy, upgrade, undeploy, backup, restore, test, clone, as well as monitoring, logging, security, and other operational tools.

 Powerful set of tools for continuous integration, testing, and delivery of applications.